EA11R/Suzuki-42P-ECU/Distributor_Modification/readme.md

 [OPTION #4] Crank wheels (some kind people within this community have done free files) I will get time to do a write up on those too!

+[OPTION #5] Daewoo matiz distributor it fits on the cappuccino directly , the cappuccino cap also fits over can use a R32 crank sensor if you remove it off the case it bolts right on it can also use a AEM 24-1 disc if you wish! my rusefi based ecu can support stock GM trigger